Gregory S. Woodward: Early life

 Woodward grew up in West Hartford, Connecticut, and graduated from William H. Hall High School.
 He attended the University of Connecticut where he received a bachelor's degree in 1977, and would receive a doctor of musical arts from Cornell University and a master's degree from Ithaca College.

 Career

 Ithaca College

 During the 2010–2011 academic year, Woodward served as the interim vice president for academic affairs/provost, after serving as dean of the School of Music at the College, a position he would later return to.

 Carthage College

 In 2012 Woodward was named the 22nd president of Carthage College.
 During his time at Carthage he was able to create a new Bachelor of Science in Nursing degree, while overseeing major revisions to the Honors Program.
 He also oversaw the execution of a newly constructed $43 million Science Center.

 University of Hartford

 Woodward became the 6th president of the University of Hartford in 2017.
-On February 24, 2023 Woodward announced he will retire from the university effective June 30.
+On February 24, 2023 Woodward announced he would retire from the university effective June 30.